Violence on London's streets 'must stop'

 The mother of a 17-year-old boy who was killed over the weekend has called for an end to violence on London's streets.

 "Let my son be the last and be an example to everyone.
-Just let it stop," said Pretana Morgan, whose son Rhyhiem was shot dead in Southwark on Saturday.
+Just let it stop," said Pretana Morgan, whose son Rhyhiem was shot in Southwark on Saturday.

-The teenager was one of four people shot in the capital over the bank holiday weekend.
+The teenager was one of five people shot in the capital over the bank holiday weekend.

+Home Secretary Sajid Javid said serious violence was "robbing too many young people of their futures".

-In Wealdstone, two boys, aged 13 and 15, suffered head injuries, and a 22-year-old was shot in Lewisham.
+In Wealdstone, three people, including two boys aged 13 and 15, were injured, and a 22-year-old was shot in Lewisham.

-None of them have injuries which are considered to be life-threatening.
+None of them has injuries which are considered to be life-threatening.

 In the latest incident, a 43-year-old man was stabbed in Ealing after a dispute over a man's driving on a residential street.

-Scotland Yard said the victim, who is in a stable condition in hospital, was believed to be attacked after questioning the driving of the suspect - who then drove away.
+Scotland Yard said the victim - who is in a stable condition in hospital - was thought to have been attacked after questioning the driving of the suspect, who then drove away.

-Rhyhiem Ainsworth Barton was found in Warham Street, Southwark, after a reported shooting in nearby Cooks Road on Saturday evening.

-He was hit while playing football with friends and died at the scene shortly before 19:00 BST.
+Rhyhiem Ainsworth Barton, who was found in Warham Street, Southwark, was reportedly shot while playing football with friends and died at the scene on Saturday evening.

-Witnesses told the BBC a number of shots were fired around the street, including one that missed a woman and went through a window.
+Witnesses told the BBC a number of shots were fired, including one that missed a woman and went through a window.

 No arrests have been made as part of the murder probe.